Shawn1993/cnn-text-classification-pytorch/README.md

   L2 constraint.

 **embed_dim : integer, optional (default=128)**
   The number of embedding dimensions.
+Ignored if vectors is not None.

 **kernel_num : integer, optional (default=100)**
   The number of each size of kernel.